ShanshanLi-cobo/cobo-waas2-js-sdk/docs/PaymentApi.md

 - **Accept**: application/json

-## listTopUpPayers
+## listSubscriptionActions

-> ListTopUpPayers200Response listTopUpPayers(merchant_id, opts)
+> ListSubscriptionActions200Response listSubscriptionActions(opts)

-List payers
+List subscription actions

-This operation retrieves the information of all payers under a merchant.
-You can filter the result by the payer ID.
+This operation retrieves the information of subscription actions.
+You can filter the result by plan id.

 ### Example